menabebawy1/Faster-Sort/README.md

 5th charachter = 26^5 = 11881376 buckets
 6th charachter = 26^6 = 308915776 buckets
 ```
-As we increase the number of charachters we calculate, we exponentially increase the number of buckets.
-So how many buckets should we have? well let's test all of them and see what's fastest and uses the most reasonable amount of space.
-I am going to increase the word number to a 100,000,000 this time to get a more accurate picture, since this algorithm should be able to sort strings of any size.
+As we increase the number of charachters used to calculate our integer, we exponentially increase the number of buckets.
+So how many buckets should we have? well let's test all bucket sizes and see which is the fastest and which uses the most reasonable amount of space.
+I am going to increase the word number to a 100,000,000 this time to get a more accurate picture since this algorithm should be able to sort strings of any size.

 First let's figure out our algorithm:
-1. Create out buckets (vector of linkedlists), I am using linkedlists as to avoid extra memory usage.
+1. Create out buckets (vector of linkedlists), I am using linkedlists as to avoid extra memory usage
-2. Partially compute the integer value for each string and add them into their proper bucket.
+2. Partially compute the integer value for each string and add them into their proper bucket
 3. Sort the buckets
-4. Copy the results into the original vector to be sorted.
+4. Copy the results into the original vector

 Here is the algorithm using the first 4 charachters of each string: